EDUCBA Logo

 Summary Output

-• R Square is the Coefficient of Determination used as an indicator of goodness of fit.
-It lies between 0 and 1, with a value close to 1 indicating that the model is a good fit.
-In this case, 0.57=57% of y-values are explained by the x-values.
+• R Square is the Coefficient of Determination used to indicate the goodness of fit.
+It lies between 0 and 1, with a value close to 1 indicating that the model fits well.
+In this case, 0.57=57% of y-values are explaining in the x-values.

-• Adjusted R Square is R Square adjusted for a number of predictors in the case of multiple linear regression.
+• Adjusted R Square is adjusted for some predictors in the case of multiple linear regression.

 • Standard Error depicts the precision of regression analysis.